top of page

 Special Community Presentation

-We will also feature a presentation on the upcoming Ginawaydaganuc Village, an exciting development in the Almonte area.
+On October 3rd, in the Gallery of the Textile Museum, we will also feature a display on the upcoming Ginawaydaganuc Village, an exciting development in the Almonte area.

 ginawaydaganuc-village-almonte-ontario.jpg